Employment Practices Liability insurance

 Common discrimination issues include: age, national origin, religion, vaccination status, gender, sexual orientation and gender identity, and pregnancy.

-Smaller businesses concerned about the cost of their employment practices liability insurance can consider adding the coverage as an endorsement through their BOP policy.
+Smaller businesses concerned about the cost of their employment practices liability insurance can consider adding the coverage as an endorsement through their Business Owners Policy.
 Keep in mind that standalone EPLI coverage will offer considerably greater limits and broader coverage.

 Person reading